Environmental Impact Assessment (EIA)

 Projects concerned

-Projects that are subject to an EIA by default are defined by Grand-Ducal Regulation establishing lists of projects subject to an environmental impact assessment.
+The types of projects that are subject to an EIA procedure by default are listed in the Grand Ducal Regulation of 15 May 2018, as amended, establishing the list of projects that are subject to an environmental impact assessment, and specifically in:

-- Annex I: Projects which are subject to an EIA by default;
+- Annex I: Projects subject to an EIA by default;

 - Annex II: Projects subject to an EIA when predefined thresholds and criteria are met.

-Other projects are subject to an EIA only if the competent authority deems it necessary on the basis of a preliminary verification:
+Other types of projects are subject to an EIA only if the competent authority deems it necessary, based on the outcome of preliminary verifications.
+These projects are listed in:

-- Annex II: Projects subject to an EIA on a per-case basis when predefined thresholds and criteria are met.
+- Annex III: Projects subject to an EIA on a case-by-case basis when predefined thresholds and criteria are met;

 - Annex IV: Projects subject to an EIA on a case-by-case basis.